slatedocs/slate/source/index.html.md

 > Make sure to replace `meowmeowmeow` with your API key.

-BankVision uses API keys to allow access to the API.
+BankVision uses API authorization key to allow access to the API.
-You can register a new BankVision API token at our [developer portal](http://example.com/developers).
+You can register a new BankVision APP at our [client developer portal](https://api.bankvision.com).

 BankVision expects for the API key to be included in all API requests to the server in a header that looks like the following:

-`Authorization: XAXAXAXAXAXAXA`
+`Authorization: Bearer 1535bcad473aec160d7147d22b426ba8c12a97e5bf580bc779eed87ccca23aaf`

 <aside class="notice">
 This token should be refreshed every 24 hours.
 </aside>

-BankVision API uses Doorkeeper for authorization porposes.
-Doorkeeper is an OAuth 2 provider for Rails.
-It's built on top of Rails engines.
+BankVision API uses Oauth 2.0 for authorization pourposes.
+OAuth 2.0 is the industry-standard protocol for authorization.
+OAuth 2.0 focuses on client developer simplicity while providing specific authorization flows for web applications, desktop applications, mobile phones, and living room devices.

-**Supported Features**
+**Oauth 2.0 Authentication**

 Function | Docs
 --------- | -------